vincent-lafouasse/interval-trainer/README.md

 - The game will play 2 notes and display sheet music only for the first note
 ![One note](aux/figures/one_note.png?raw=true)

-- Play the first note on your instrument. (you should hear a ding if you played the right note)
+- Play the first note on your instrument (in any octave). (you should hear a ding if you played the right note)
-- Play the second note on your instrument.
+- Play the second note on your instrument (in any octave).
+- You should hear a second ding and the game will display the second note.
 ![Two notes](aux/figures/two_notes.png?raw=true)

 - Press Space to play again